-The Tulsa Race Massacre happened ninety-nine years ago.
+The Tulsa Race Massacre happened one hundred years ago.

 Here are teaching and learning resources.
 I’m adding this list to “Best” Lists Of The Week: Resources For Teaching & Learning About Race & Racism.